 There are a variety of other tools that affect the appearance of Standard rendered views, as well.
-See "Displaying 3D Views" on page 55.
+See "Displaying 3D Views" on page 39.

-Specify the amount of Ambient light in different situations.
+Specify the amount of Ambient light to use in different situations in Standard renderings.

 - Interior Ambient affects interior views. - Daytime Ambient affects exterior views. - Nighttime Ambient affects nighttime exterior views. - When Use Backdrop is checked, the backdrop image specified for this view is used.
 When unchecked, a solid color is used instead. - Click Reset to Defaults to restore the default settings used when the Standard technique was first enabled.